 Wardlaw Appraisal Group, L.C.
 (WAG) is a contract mass appraisal firm responsible for developing fair and uniform market values on certain complex properties for client appraisal districts in Texas.
-The complex properties we appraise include mineral, utility, industrial, and personal properties.
-The client appraisal districts use these property appraisals as part of the appraisal roll for each of the taxing jurisdictions.
-WAG is under contract to support ten (10) Texas appraisal districts in 2019.
-Those appraisal districts are Brooks, Childress, Denton, El Paso, Kenedy, Kleberg, La Salle, Runnels, Starr, Webb, and Zapata.
+The complex properties we appraise for El Paso Central Appraisal District (EPCAD) include utility, industrial, and personal properties.
+EPCAD uses these property appraisals as part of the appraisal roll for each of their taxing jurisdictions.

 Each contract between WAG and our client appraisal districts specifies our appraisal responsibilities in support of that district.
 Generally, those responsibilities are to discover, inspect, appraise, and maintain ownership records of the specific properties that are the subject of the contract.
-The properties covered under our contracts generally fall under the Texas Property Tax Code Categories G (minerals), J (utility), F1 (commercial real), F2 (industrial real), L1 (commercial personal) and L2 (industrial personal).
-The appraisal districts contract with WAG to provide these services because the districts do not have the personnel or resources to perform the appraisal internally.
+The properties covered under our contract with EPCAD are J (utility), F1 (commercial real), F2 (industrial real), L1 (commercial personal) and L2 (industrial personal).
+EPCAD contracts with WAG to provide these services because the districts do not have the personnel or resources to perform the appraisal internally.